salkantay trek group photo

 RETURN TO CUSCO

-Finally, you will walk back to Aguas Calientes.
+Finally, we will walk back to Aguas Calientes.
 Take the opportunity to stroll around the city and have lunch in one of its restaurants (lunch not included).

-In the afternoon, you will take the train at 14:55 from Aguas Calientes to Ollantaytambo for a one and a half hour ride.
-The trip runs along the banks of the Vilcanota River and is considered one of the most beautiful short train rides.
+In the afternoon, we will take the train at 2:55 pm from Aguas Calientes to Ollantaytambo in a journey of an hour and a half.
+The trip runs along the banks of the Vilcanota River and is considered one of the most beautiful short trips that can be made by train.

-Upon arrival at Ollantaytambo a transport will be waiting to take you back to the center of Cuzco.
+Upon arrival in Ollantaytambo, a shuttle will be waiting to take you back to the center of Cuzco.

 We hope you enjoyed the beautiful Peru!